-The Site currently has 128 old bungalows and small shopping Centre and community hall housing Kisumu City Council staff which the developer recommends for their demolition to pave way for the modern affordable houses and make good use of the available land.
+The Site currently has 8 old abandoned bungalows which the developer recommends for their demolition to pave way for the modern affordable houses and make good use of the available land.

 From the initial analysis of the site by the project implementation team, the site was found to be good and of pleasant weather.
-The site has existing structures currently used by tenants.
-The site buildings will be demolished and vegetation removed to pave way for the new Multi-Storey Housing Development Project.
-The site is well inter-connected to roads infrastructure in the area.
-Makasembo area, including the proposed project site is well connected to the national electric grid (KPC) and Kisumu Water and Sanitation Sercives (KIWASCO), water and sewerage system, a back up rain water storage of 200 cubic meters is also in place, a solid waste collection point, and fire assembly point are also in place.
+The site is well inter-connected to roads infrastructure in the area, including the national electric grid (KPC), Kisumu Water and Sanitation Services (KIWASCO) is not currently connected to site but arrangements are underway for water connection.
+A borehole is also planned for and back up rain water storage is also in place, a solid waste collection point, and fire assembly point are also in place.

 The site is currently planted with trees and flowers.
-About 120 individual trees were observed at the project site and will have to be cut down to allow for the construction of the new project.
-Tree species observed at the site and which will have to be removed are Gravelia robusta, Jacaranda mimosifolia, Cupressus lusitanica, Psidium guajava, Croton megalocarpus, Pteridium esculentum, and Azadirachta indica, The proponent will there after embark on an elaborate landscaping and tree planting program to ensure that the site has over 10% tree cover.
+About 30 individual trees were observed at the project site and will have to be cut down to allow for the construction of the new project.
+Tree species observed at the site and which will have to be removed are Gravelia robusta, Jacaranda mimosifolia, Cupressus lusitanica, Psidium guajava, Croton megalocarpus, Pteridium esculentum, palm trees and Azadirachta indica, The proponent will there after embark on an elaborate landscaping and tree planting program to ensure that the site has over 10% tree cover.

-Plate I: Some of the existing structures at the project site
+Plate 1: Some of the existing structures at the project site